phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 880254
+#Total Number of Tweets: 1893989
-#Number of Clinton Tweets: 577000
+#Number of Trump Tweets: 880856
-#Number of Sanders Tweets: 240975
+#Number of Clinton Tweets: 577240
-#Number of Rubio Tweets: 233561
+#Number of Sanders Tweets: 241118
-#Number of Bush Tweets: 103140
+#Number of Rubio Tweets: 233721
-#Total Number of Tweets:
+#Number of Carson Tweets: 149084
-#Number of Carson Tweets:
+#Number of Bush Tweets: 103259
 ---